ptienchuan/deploy-github-pages-action/README.md

 # Deploy Github Pages action

-The Github Action for building and pushing the source code to a Github Pages branch.
+The Github Action for building and deploying the source code to a Github Pages branch.

 ## Example usage